SystemsApproach/ops/arch.rst

 representation shown in :numref:`Figure %s <fig-2D>`.
 In one dimension, layered on top of the hybrid cloud being managed, is the Runtime Control system (including Monitoring and Logging to close the control loop).
-Users and Operators change parameters of the running system via a well-defined REST API.
+Users and Operators read and write parameters of the running system via a well-defined REST API.
 In the other dimension, running beside the hybrid cloud, is the Lifecycle Management system (including Resource Provisioning as Step 0).
-Operators and Developers specify changes to the system by checking code (including configuration specs) into a repo, and then periodically trigger an upgrade of the running system.
+Operators and Developers specify changes to the system by checking code (including configuration specs) into a repo, and then periodically triggering an upgrade of the running system.

 .. _fig-2D:
 .. figure:: figures/Slide25.png